-- Further, clarify the project assignment (PRO1). - Possibly include even more material relating to ILO 3 and 4. - Better coordination with Scania Smart Factory Lab. - Amount of lecture can be reduced and/or lectures can be more detailed.
+- Further clarify the project assignment (PRO1). - Consider literature clarity.
+Possibly include even more material relating to ILO 4. - Include lab possibility in KTH Stockholm, in addition to KTH Södertälje and Scania Smart Factory Lab. - Amount of lecture can be reduced and/or lectures can be more detailed. - Study visits to other logistic application sites, apart from Scania, could be considered. - Adjust examination.
+Possibily use the quizes from part 1 in examination as continuous learning instead, and focus final examination on part 2.